bond-dev96/Randall_Bond/README.md

 # Randall_Bond
 My Personal Repository
-:smiling_face_with_open_hands: Little bit about me, I'm 28 years old I have a fiance of 14 years.
+🤗 Little bit about me, I'm 28 years old I have a fiance of 14 years.
 We have been through everything together, we have two kiddos one boy who is 9, and a girl who is 7.
 And one of those people who didn't decide to get their stuff together later in life.
 But